Ichaelus/Github-Classifier/Dokumentation/ClassificationGuide.md

 ## Ambiguities
 > List possible confusions here if encountered while training...

-#### College-Courses vs. Online-Courses
-> When course-repos belong to a college or university, 'HW' is the right choice.
-But an online-course for e.g. a coursera course should be classified as 'EDU'.
-> This might cause some confusion later on.
-> **Anyhow:** Homework for online-courses should be classified as 'HW' as well.
+#### Lecture repos
+> Whenever the focus of such repo lays on homework assignments, 'HW' is the correct class.
+When focus lays primarily on hosting of documents, choose 'EDU'.

 #### Design Principles or Standards
 > Mostly belong to docs as they're non-educational.
 Be careful here and look out for occuring explanations (Obviously 'EDU' then).